Im-Himanshu/Data-ScientistPrep/DataScienceBasics.md

 3. XGBoost

 In this article, we will be focusing on the details of AdaBoost, which is perhaps the most popular boosting method.

+# choice of evaluation matrices
+>
+>Here are some first-order suggestions: \
+Are you predicting probabilities?\
+    Do you need class labels? \
+    Is the positive class more important? \
+    Use Precision-Recall AUC \
+    Are both classes important? \
+    Use ROC AUC \
+Do you need probabilities? \
+Use Brier Score and Brier Skill Score\
+Are you predicting class labels? \
+Is the positive class more important? \
+Are False Negatives and False Positives Equally Important? \
+Use F1-Measure\
+Are False Negatives More Important?\
+Use F2-Measure\
+Are False Positives More Important? \
+Use F0.5-Measure \
+Are both classes important? \
+Do you have < 80%-90% Examples for the Majority Class? \ Use Accuracy \
+Do you have > 80%-90% Examples for the Majority Class? \
+Use G-Mean \